bui-jeremy/bytesecurity/README.md

 ## Feedback

-Feel free to send us feedback on [Grandma AI](mailto:minseok30086@gmail.com) or [file an issue](https://github.com/mslee300/grandma-ai/issues).
+Feel free to send us feedback on [Byte Security](mailto:jeremybui2002@gmail.com).
 Feature requests are always welcome.
 If you wish to contribute, please help yourself!